SHOIYAN/LearnToCloud/Linux_phase/README.md

 # My Linux Command Line Capture The Flag Journey

 Welcome!
 This guide shows my journey through the seven challenges of the Linux Command Line Capture The Flag program.
 Each challenge was designed to test different aspects of my Linux skills.
-Remember, all flags are in the format `CTF{some_text_here}`.
+All flags are in the format `CTF{some_text_here}`.

 ## Environment Setup